Khan Dry Herb Vaporizer Guide£109

 Out of the box you can expect to have the vaporizer with a variety of accessories.
 The mouth piece is made from high quality Pyrex and allows for good vapour flavor and at higher temperatures the bubbler can effectively cool the vapour to make for an enjoyable session, even if the long bubbler mouthpiece does look a little goofy at times.
 You will also receive a cleaning brush, a pair of tweezers and one alcohol wipe, this means cleaning the mouthpiece is simple and easy although this is expected at this price range.
 A charging cable and manual are also included.
 Personally, I would have liked an additional plastic mouthpiece to be included, for those that enjoy lower temperature vaping on the go, because for me, the glass mouthpiece gives me portability concerns.

 - 1 x Mig Vapor Khan Dry Herb Vaporizer

 - 1 x USB charging cable

 - User manual

 The Khan succeeds in a lot of areas, it’s easy to load the chamber, use it and then clean once you are done.
 It doesn’t stand out for any specific reason but does everything exceptionally well, the temperature control is a nice addition but preset temperatures often allow for more efficient use for someone that doesn’t know exactly what they are doing and would reduce the confusion of using one button for lots of functions.
 Removing the glass screen would, in my opinion, improve the overall aesthetic of the design.
 No vaporizer is perfect for everything, and the Khan is no exception, but I feel that the areas where the Khan succeeds (heating temperature, chamber size, visual appeal, build quality and vapour quality) far out way the areas that it is lacking (user interface, only being able to vaporise loose leaf products and having a delicate mouthpiece).
-It’s definitely one I would recommend.
+At around £100 it’s definitely one I would recommend.